License GuideSOC 47-2151

 Read more

-You'll face two exam sections.
-The first covers national plumbing codes and practices that apply everywhere.
+You'll face two parts on your plumbing contractor exam.
+The first section covers national plumbing codes and standards that apply everywhere.
 The second tests your state's specific laws and regulations.
-Most states outsource testing to companies like PSI, Pearson VUE, or Prometric, which handle scheduling and scoring.
-You'll typically need to pass both sections to earn your license.
-Exact passing scores vary by state, so check your state's licensing board for the specific threshold you need to reach.
+Most states outsource testing to companies like PSI, Pearson VUE, or Prometric, who administer the exam at testing centers.
+You'll need to pass both sections to earn your license.
+The passing score typically falls between 70% and 80%, though your state may set its own threshold.
+Check your state's licensing board for exact requirements and exam dates.

 Renewal